The Truth About Salt Stains (And Why Your Vacuum’s Crying)

 The Silent Carpet Killer

 Salt seems harmless enough.
-We toss it on sidewalks, watch it melt ice, and track it inside without a second thought.
+Chilliwack snow removal experts toss it on sidewalks, watch it melt ice, and track it inside without a second thought.
 But those innocent-looking crystals are actually tiny razor blades to your carpet fibers.

 When salt dries, it forms sharp crystalline structures that slice and weaken carpet fibers every time you walk across them.
 Think of it like taking sandpaper to your favorite sweater – maybe not noticeable at first, but do it enough times and suddenly you’ve got bare patches and broken threads.